Vicki Lynn Wegerle's house.

 Although BTK tied Vicki Wegerle's hands together, she somehow managed to break free from her restraints and put up a fight.

-During the struggle, Rader eventually overpowered his victim before strangling her to death with a nylon stocking.
+During the struggle, he managed to overpower his victim and strangle her to death with a nylon stocking.

-In the aftermath of the crime, BTK rearranged his victim's clothes and took a number of photographs of her body.
+In the aftermath of the crime, Rader rearranged his victim's clothes and took a number of photographs of her body.
 However, he did not stick around for long.

-Because all of the windows and doors were open, the fight between Rader and Wegerle had agitated the dogs at the back of the house.
-According to Rader, the dogs were barking and causing a commotion.
+Because all of the windows and doors were open, the fight with Wegerle had agitated the dogs at the back of the house.
+According to Rader, the dogs were barking and causing a huge commotion.

-Furthermore, Vicki had claimed that her husband was coming home.
+Furthermore, his victim had claimed that her husband was coming home.

-Sensing that he didn't have a lot of time, Rader quickly cleaned up his tools, took a few "trophies," and then left the scene in Wegerle's car.
+Sensing that he didn't have a lot of time, he quickly cleaned up his tools, took a few "trophies," and then left the scene in Wegerle's car.

 Where did Vicki Wegerle live?